degville/docs-cloud/en/install-maas.md

-Here's a summary of the status of each node we've now added to MAAS, showing their names and tags along their hardware configuration:
+Here's a summary of the status of each node we've now added to MAAS, showing their names and tags alongside each node's hardware configuration:

 | Node name | Tag(s)            | CPUs | RAM | Drives | Storage    |